-If you feel that your child is asking you to step up and take charge of the situation - turn up the volume up of your presence: notice your breath, let it go a bit deeper, let your body go a bit softer.
+If you feel that your child is asking you to step up and take charge of the situation - turn up the volume of your presence: notice your breath, let it go a bit deeper, and let your body go a bit softer.
 Take a look at your child and remember what you love about him.
 Feel your feet pressing against the floor.
 Connect with your heart.
 Notice the difference in how you feel, how you stand, walk and talk.
-When you are ready, move closer to your child, look him in the eyes, touch his shoulder, say: 'We need to go to the shops, buddy' and notice the difference in his response.
+When you are ready, move closer to your child, look him in the eyes, touch his shoulder, say something like: 'We need to go to the shops, buddy', and notice the difference in his response.

 Question 2.
 Is your son asking to fill his cup?

-He is likely to meet your request with 'I don't want to' if he is tired, hungry, overwhelmed by the thought of facing the shops.
+He is likely to meet your request with "I don't want to" if he is tired, hungry or overwhelmed by the thought of facing the shops.
 If that's the case, filling his cup first (a cuddle, a drink, a snack, a story to listen to in the car) will make a big difference.

 Question 3.
 Is your son engrossed in what he is doing at the moment?

 If he is and the shops can't wait, you will probably find that your best bet is to:

 Acknowledge just how cool it is what he is doing right now

 Make a plan of how he can carry on as soon as you get back